Ada-Developers-Academy/independent-ai-topics/02-prompting-101/making-requests-from-chatgpt.md

 ![Regenerate viewing options](./assets/regenerate-viewing-tools.png)
 *Fig. response tools after generating a second response*

-The first number indicates how many versions of the response there are, and the second number is which version of the response we are currently viewing.
+The second number indicates how many versions of the response there are, and the first number is which version of the response we are currently viewing.
 The arrows are buttons that let us navigate forwards and backwards through the responses so we can see all of the versions.

+For example, if we generate a response 3 times, when the indicator shows `< 1 / 3 >`, this means we are viewing the first output of the prompt, `< 2 / 3 >` means we are viewing the second output of the prompt, and so on.

 ## Summary